zss1980/science-portal-ui/README.md

 is submitted.)
 5) Session metadata will be refreshed on the portal

-### View and Refresh Global Statistics
+### View and Refresh Platform Usage

 1) From the main page: https://www.canfar.net/science-portal
-2) The lower right panel (or last panel in mobile mode) displays Global System Statistics
+2) The lower right panel (or last panel in mobile mode) displays Platform Usage information
 3) In the header, click the refresh button to refresh values
 4) A date stamp in lower right of the panel indicates the time of the last refresh